griffithlab/civic-docs/docs/model/evidence/overview.rst

        available).
      - Tamoxifen, Raloxifene (NCIt IDs: C62078, C62078).
      - CIViC (NCIt)
-   * - Drug Interaction Type
+   * - Therapy Interaction Type
-     - For predictive evidence involving more than one drug, specifies the relationship between these drugs by indicating whether the drugs are Subtitutes for each other or are used in Sequential or Combination treatments.
+     - For predictive evidence involving more than one Therapy, specifies the relationship between the therapies (usually drugs) by indicating whether they are Subtitutes for each other or are used in Sequential or Combination treatments.
      - Substitutes - The
-       drugs listed are often considered to be of the same family, or behave similarly in a treatment setting.
+       therapies listed are often considered to be of the same family, or behave similarly in a treatment setting.
      - CIViC
    * - Citation